rd-alliance/metadata-catalog-v2/INSTALLATION.md

     The automated installation simulates a production instance, including the steps given below for running in production and implementing maintenance mode.

+    You will still need to complete some configuration manually, such as adding OAuth provider secrets and a Font Awesome kit.

  6. If you want to view the Web GUI, add its domain (`rdamsc.internal` by default) and the container's IP address to your computer's